-As the samgyeopsal cooks, arrange the meat around the center of the grill.
-The hottest part.
+As the samgyeopsal cooks, arrange the meat around the center — the hottest part — of the grill.

-Take a leaf of lettuce (상추, sangchu) or sesame (깻잎; /ggāet-ēp/) from a nearby basket.
+Grab a leaf of lettuce (상추; /sangchū/) or sesame (깻잎; /ggāet-ēp/) from a nearby basket.
 Place it flat in your palm.
-Throw some meat, rice, and kimchi on it.
-Dab some gochujang, fold it like a taco, and stuff your pie hole.
+Now throw a piece or two of meat, rice, and kimchi.
+Dab some gochujang.
+Fold it like a taco.
+Stuff your air hole.

 Quality of meat ranges from prime rib to ready-to-eat heaps on Styrofoam platters.

 A budget friendly bulgogi restaurant will serve dishes cooked in the kitchen.
 A premium eatery will offer a pile of pre-marinated meat and you the title of tabletop chef.

 Compared to galbi, bulgogi is straightforward to cook.
 The marinade regulates the temperature.

 Want a spicy drinking companion?
 Find a /dalk/ (닭; chicken) /gal-bē/ (갈비; grilled meat) joint.
 Weekend nights, spot flocks of youth migrating to these watering holes, ordering monsoons of beer and soju (소주; /sō-jū/; rice liquor).

 Workers set a large pan on a tabletop grill.
 Inside lie clumps of chicken, tteok (떡; savory rice cake), vegetables, and spicy sauce.
 You can order cheese for added McTaste.

 At some restaurants, workers drop by your table and stir the meat mixture as it cooks.
 They’ll also cue you when it’s dig-in time.